La Cambre Abbey: Closure and subsequent usage

 La Cambre Abbey was suppressed during the French Revolution and the monastery was closed in 1796, but it escaped complete dismantling.
 The landholding of 550 ha was sold as national property on 7 April 1797.
-The buyer was Michel Simons, son of the famous coachbuilder Jean Simons, supplier to the courts and nobility of Europe.
+The buyer was Michel Simons, son of the coachbuilder Jean Simons, supplier to the courts and nobility of Europe.
 After the abbey closed as a monastic community, most of its buildings were demolished; the remaining ones were used successively as a military hospital during the Revolution, a cotton manufacture for five years, and after being purchased by the (then Napoleonic) government in 1810, they became a poor house, where the sick, the infirm, the mentally insane and even delinquents were brought together.

 Between 1874 and 1908, the Belgian Royal Military Academy occupied the entire site, installing a gymnasium and a games room in the former abbey church.
 The former cloister became a refectory and its gallery a courtyard, while the main courtyard became an outdoor riding school and the terraced garden an exercise ground.
 In 1909, the former abbey church became a parish church, dedicated to Saint Philip Neri.
 The Belgian National Geographic Institute (NGI), and before it its predecessors the Military Cartographic Institute and the Military Geographic Institute, occupied the premises of the former abbey palace from 1871 to 2020.

 During the First World War, the premises were occupied by German troops.
 After their passage, the site was left in ruins.
 In 1921, under the impetus of Guillaume Des Marez, archivist for the City of Brussels, and Abbot Maxime-Antoine Carton de Wiart, parish priest of Our Lady of the Cambre and Saint Philip Neri, the League of Friends of La Cambre moved into the former abbey to preserve it.
 The architects Émar Collès and Guillaume-Chrétien Veraart, with the help of Des Marez, were responsible for the restoration.
 Starting in 1924, the terraced garden and formal clipped bosquets were restored in the 18th-century manner.
 In 1927, the architect Henry Van de Velde obtained authorisation to open a Higher Institute of Decorative Arts in the former abbey grounds (today and since 1980 the École nationale supérieure des arts visuels de La Cambre (ENSAV), also simply known as La Cambre, one of the leading visual arts and design schools in Belgium).
 The former abbey was designated a historic site on 30 June 1953.

 In October 2013, the Premonstratensian canons of Leffe Abbey restored religious life at La Cambre Abbey, at the call of the Archdiocese of Mechelen–Brussels: two canons, established as priory, lead the Christian community there and assumed responsibility for the parish.
 However, on 1 April 2020, in a joint press release, the Abbot of Leffe and the archdiocese announced the priory's closure by the end of summer.